OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Overview

 Manufacturers want to provide device users an aesthetically pleasing effect when an application is entered or exited, hence they introduced the concept of saving a screenshot when the application goes into the background.
-This feature could potentially pose a security risk for an application, as the screenshot containing sensitive information (e.g. a screenshot of an email or corporate documents) is written to local storage, where it can be recovered either by a rogue application on a jailbroken device, or by someone who steals the device.
+This feature could potentially pose a security risk for an application, as the screenshot containing sensitive information (e.g. a screenshot of an email or corporate documents) is written to local storage, where it can be recovered either by a rogue application with a sandbox bypass exploit, or by someone who steals the device.

 #### Static Analysis